TheRealQuantam/mm1base/readme.md

 - Drastically reorganized ROM structure
     - ROM size expanded to 256 KB
     - Core gameplay loop, enemy handlers, and boss handlers broken out into their own 8 KB banks, each with 2-4 KB free space for new code to be added
-    - New ROM structure reduces the number of bank swaps per frame, slightly reducing lag
 	- __NOTE__: Because of the drastic reorganization many things are in different places than in the original game ROM.
 This means most patches for the original ROM will __not__ work without modification.
 - Enhancements
 	- Eliminate stutter when picking up a refill on full life/energy